 The other omega-3 fatty acid called alpha-linoleic acid (ALA) can be found in foods such as flaxseed and walnuts, but the high levels of DHA and EPA are unique to fatty fish.
 Salmon, especially wild salmon, packs a lot of omega-3s.
 It also has vitamin D, a nutrient that most women do not get enough of.

-Beans are a great source of fiber and protein.
-They have low fat content and protect against cancer and diseases.
-The high fiber content in beans reduces cholesterol levels.
 Women can benefit from eating beans since they have been suggested to help regulate female hormones as well as help with menopause and premenopausal symptoms.
 Healthy bean options include lentils, green bean, kidney beans, chick peas and peas.

 Avocados are a must have on a woman’s super food list.
 This small yet powerful fruit might be rich in fat but the oils in avocado are healthy.
 Monounsaturated fats are beneficial to the body and help maintain a healthy heart, manage weight and reduce cholesterol levels.
 Avocados are full of nutrients such as folate, magnesium, potassium, fiber, protein and vitamins B6, K and E.